hestiaAI/website.template/src/post/en/first-post.md

 ---
 This also works as a template for nunjucks.
 Here's my locale: {{locale}}<br>

-{% creditedImage "/static/img/kitten-c-lachlan-rogers-c-.jpg", "undefined", "undefined", "Lachlan Rogers" %}
+{% creditedImage "/static/img/kitten-c-lachlan-rogers-c-.jpg", "a kitten", "how cute", "Lachlan Rogers" %}

 Another credited image